gahgsp/gjson-cli/README.md

 Draw shapes of GeoJSON files directly in your terminal using purely ASCII characters.

 > [!IMPORTANT]
-> This project is currently in development and quite limitated.
-Breaking behaviors may occur.
+> This is a work-in-progress.

 > [!NOTE]
 > In order to be able to run this tool without errors, a properly formatted GeoJSON file is expected.